How to make great TextExpander snippets (so that you will remember them)

 Use "e" for email

-I have multiple emails.
+I have multiple emails account.
 One for the job, one for my blog, another for my private communication and a couple of special accounts set up to avoid spam.
 I have defined for all of them snippets starting with "e".

 Use "." for more complex snippets with fill-ins

 This goes against my previously mentioned rule not to use a period, since it makes it more complicated to use it on your iOS devices.
-However, it is reserved for more complex snippets using fill-ins (this is a really nice feature of TextExpander that allows you to fill in information when you expand the snippet) – so I don't use it normally on my iPhone.
+However, it is reserved for more complex snippets using fill-ins (this is a really nice feature of TextExpander that allows you to fill in information when you expand the snippet) – so I don't use it normally on my iPhone or iPad.

 I use these snippets for email templates (starting with "e.").
 If I have multiple email templates for a specific project I add a prefix to identify it.
 For example, to invite people to participate in a conference on Soft Robotics ("sr") I would define an invitation email template with a fill-in field for the name of the person.
 The snippets abbreviation would be then "sr.invite".